+44(0) 113 343 4747

 Summary: My work examines the inter-relationship between literature and politics in the long eighteenth-century.
 I have particular interests in the theatrical and political career of Richard Brinsley Sheridan.

-Together with Professor Martyn J Powell (History Department, Aberystwyth) I have recently embarked on a major new project, The Political Work of Richard Brinsley Sheridan, which will culminate in an edition of his political speeches to be published by Oxford University Press in print and on-line.
+Together with Professor Martyn J Powell (History Department, Aberystwyth) I have embarked on a major editorial project, The Political Work of Richard Brinsley Sheridan, which will culminate in an edition of his political speeches to be published by Oxford University Press in print and on-line.
 Sheridan was one of the House of Commons most engaging and politically astute speakers, intervening regularly on contentious issues including imperial governance, press freedom, the French Revolution and prison reform.
 Newspapers printed lengthy extracts from his speeches, clearly aware that his verbal skills as well as his political acuity made for good copy.
 Sheridan was therefore prominent not only in parliament, but on the pages of the morning and evening papers.
 Sheridan was more than a dazzling orator, he was also the chief propagandist and political operator of the Foxite Whigs, a manipulator of the press, and the sometime controller of radicals and mavericks.
 Perhaps alone amongst the Foxites Sheridan could connect Westminster politics with the wider culture of radical protest, often addressing rallies in taverns and on hustings.
 He was throughout the MP for Stafford (for 26 years) and later for Westminster and Ilchester.
 We shall investigate how Sheridan interacted with his constituents and how he came to represent them.
 All three aspects of his political career merit further study.
 Our work will be funded by a generous Leverhulme Trust Project Grant (RPG-2016-106), awarded in March 2016.

 As part of my research on Sheridan I have been awarded an Andrew W. Mellon Foundation Fellowship at the Huntington Library in 2009, a Katharine F. Pantzer Fellowship in Descriptive Bibliography at the Houghton Library, Harvard (2010), and a short-term fellowship at the Folger Shakespeare Library (2010).